This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

 These outlets have a number of retail stores and restaurants in a pedestrian-friendly setting.

-You can walk through these outlets and browse through the various shops and popular brand stores, such as H&M, Nike, Converse, GAP, etc.
+You can walk through these outlets and browse the various shops and popular brand stores, such as H&M, Nike, Converse, GAP, etc.

 The outlets also host the Urban Hive Market.